- File system error (-2147219196) in the Photos app might be caused by a corrupt app or file.

 - What is File System Error (-2147219196)?

-Opening a picture via Windows Photo apps might show a File System Error (-2147219196).
-This is usually a system bug that can be fixed by resetting the Photos app and performing a scan on your hard drive.
+It is usually a system bug that leads to this error code and that can be fixed by resetting the Photos app and performing a scan on your hard drive.

 - How do I fix a file system error?